Army Corps of Engineers considering discharges from Lake Okeechobee to St. Lucie Estuary

 "Currently Lake Okeechobee is high for this time of year and we must consider higher releases to lower water levels before the onset of the wet and hurricane seasons," the Army Corps said in a statement to WPTV.
 "It is important to have storage in Lake Okeechobee to accept water during the summer without causing lake levels to rise too high.
 While we are not making any changes yet, we are beginning to evaluate different release scenarios against current and forecasted conditions."

-The Florida Oceanographic Society and Everglades Foundation groups told WPTV they've been in contact with the U.S. Army Corps of Engineers about the possibility of water discharges into the St. Lucie estuary.
+The Florida Oceanographic Society and Everglades Foundation groups told WPTV they've been in contact with the Army Corps about the possibility of water discharges into the St. Lucie estuary.

 Perry is also concerned that an algae bloom could coincide with their release schedule.

-“The algae blooms happen when the temperature gets higher, we get more and more sunlight and we start to get more rainfall which brings in nutrients into the lake,” said Perry.
+"The algae blooms happen when the temperature gets higher," Perry said.
+"We get more and more sunlight and we start to get more rainfall, which brings in nutrients into the lake."

 Daniel Ladue works in the marine industry as an assistant service manager at the Ocean Blue Service Center.